rht-labs/enablement-docs/exercises/README.md

  - Docker latest
  - JDK v8
  - Access to an OpenShift cluster `oc login -u <username> -p <password> <cluster_url>`
- - Text editor such as Atom, IntelliJ or Visual Studio Code (The exercise were created using VSCode, so the screenshots will match its layout and colour schemes)
+ - Text editor such as Atom, IntelliJ or Visual Studio Code (The exercises were created using VSCode, so the screenshots will match its layout and colour schemes)

 > (TODO) Download the tools-container containing required Ansible and OpenShift tooling pre-installed